 Improve your smile and bite.
 Orthodontics can align your teeth but may not fix an overbite, under-bite, cross-bite or open bite if your jaw is underdeveloped or overdeveloped.
 Corrective jaw surgery can address these conditions, give you a more aesthetically pleasing smile, and make chewing more comfortable.

 Prevent oral health problems.
 The misalignment of your jaws can damage your teeth, lead to gum disease, or cause dental crowding.
-This procedure can help patients in The Villages, FL avoid these issues.
+Just like wisdom teeth removal, corrective jaw surgery can help patients in The Villages, FL avoid these health concerns.

 Provide better facial harmony.
 Moving the jaws will also bring your facial features into alignment.
 This can provide a subtle but significant improvement in your appearance.